+Hyperthyroidism is an overactive thyroid.
 The thyroid gland is a butterfly-shaped gland in the front of the neck.
-It produces hormones that control metabolism.
-Hyperthyroidism occurs when the thyroid gland becomes overactive and produces too much thyroid hormone.
+It makes hormones that affect many areas of the body.
+An overactive thyroid makes too much hormone.

 Hyperthyroidism may be caused by:

 Things that may increase your chance of hyperthyroidism include:

 Symptoms may show once the thyroid becomes more active.
 They often come on slowly.
 Examples include:

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Thyroid problems may be suspected.
 A blood tests will show levels of thyroid hormone.
 It can also show antibodies if the problems are caused by immune issues.
 A radioactive iodine uptake test may be done.
 It can show how well the thyroid is working.